shreyas-chigurupati07/Quizify/README.md

 ### Project Structure

 The project is divided into several tasks, each encapsulated within its respective module:
-1. A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-          2. Which is numbered

-	1. Task 3 - Document Processing
+-  Task 3 - Document Processing
    Module: DocumentProcessor
    Functionality: Handles the ingestion and processing of documents, extracting text content for quiz generation.

-	2. Task 4 - Embedding Client
+-  Task 4 - Embedding Client
    Module: EmbeddingClient
    Functionality: Generates text embeddings using the textembedding-gecko model, which are crucial for understanding document content.

 	3. Task 5 - Chroma Collection Creator
 		Module: ChromaCollectionCreator